MoltenCoffee/react-easy-wysiwyg/README.md

 #### Styles

 This is the easiest, and the one you'll probably always want.
 It can be as simple as redefining CSS Custom properties.
-The code below shows the default properties as registered on `:root`.

 ```css
 .rew-container {